parttimenerd/temci/README.md

 Usage
 -----
-*Side note: This tool needs root privileges for most benchmarking features.*
+*Side note: This tool needs root privileges for some benchmarking features.*
+*If you're not root, it will not fail, but only warn you and disable the* *features.*

 There are currently two good ways to explore the features of temci:
     1. Play around with temci using the provided tab completion for zsh (preferred) and bash